-- You are allowed 3 freebie absences to be used for any class except for peer review days.
-If you need to miss a peer review day, please plan with me ahead of time in order to pair you up with one of your peers and ensure you can complete the assignment.
-If you miss a peer review day and do not prearrange or communicate with me, you will get a zero for that assignment in addition to an unexcused absence for that day. - After 3 absences, each unexcused absence that you do not arrange to make up will deduct 10% from your participation grade.
-Missing 6 or more classes is grounds for failing the course. - If you miss more than your freebie absences and would like to do makeup work, please make an office hours appointment with me and come prepared with a plan of your own making that you think will be sufficient to makeup the participation points.
+- ❖ You are allowed 3 absences to be used for any class except for peer review days.
+There is no differentiation between excused and unexcused absences-you can use these 3 absences for any reason: illness, doctor appointment, rest, mental health day, traveling, to study for another class, beach day, Taylor Swift concert, play video games, etc!
+For these three absences, you do not need to email me to let me know when and why you are missing class, or to provide any documentation.
+I recommend checking the slides (which will always be posted on Canvas in that week's module) to see what you missed, but that is your prerogative. - ❖ After 3 absences, each absence that you do not arrange to make up will deduct 10% (= 1 letter grade) from your participation grade (also please also note in the next section that participation grade is not only determined by attendance).
+Missing 6 or more classes is grounds for failing the course. - ❖ If you miss more than your 3 freebie absences and would like to do makeup work so as not to lose participation points, please make an office hours appointment with me and come prepared with a plan of your own making that you think will be sufficient to make up for those absences.
 We will discuss and I will decide if I approve or have additional requests for your plan.
-Your plan should account for: - ▶ how many classes you missed and would like to make up, and why - ▶ the particular course content of the classes you missed - and, because missing class means missing valuable discussion and community building with your classmates, should also include some kind of community engagement plan (i.e. organizing a watch party and discussion of course content with friends; planning a poetry reading related to the course; facilitating a free-write group; etc!) - If you email me about making up participation points, I will respond by directing you to the syllabus to follow the above instructions. - Of course, I will always take into account COVID-related and other extenuating circumstances!
+Your plan should account for: - ➤ how many classes you missed (not including the 3 freebie absences) and would like to make up, and why - > the particular course content of the classes you missed - ➤ and, because missing class means missing valuable discussion and community building with your classmates, should also include some kind of community engagement plan (i.e. organizing a watch party and discussion of course content with friends; planning a poetry reading related to the course; facilitating a free-write group; etc!) - ❖ If you email me asking how you can make up participation points, I will respond by directing you to the syllabus to follow the above instructions. - Again, your 3 freebie absences cannot be used for peer review day, which will be on the Tuesday of weeks 4 & 8.
+If you need to miss a peer review day, you must plan with me ahead of time in order to pair you up with one of your peers and ensure you can complete the assignment.
+If you miss a peer review day and do not prearrange or communicate with me, you will get a zero for that assignment in addition to an unexcused absence for that day.